leograba/spincome/README.md

 right.
 This is a bad idea if entries are removed from the DB.
 - Standardize error handling - throw, console.error(), console.trace(), etc
 - Check Javascript code-behind vs shared library --> this works well
+- Create a dashboard with the following information:
+* Month and year selection
+* Total incomes, expenses, loans and investments
+* How much do I have until the selected date
+* How much do I have invested
+* Yield rate for the current month
+* Budget vs expense
+- Add a refresh button to the dashboard page.